Make no mistake about it – your law firm is in one of the most competitive digital marketing niches.

 Answering Quora questions won’t provide any backlink juice, per se.
-All backlinks are “nofollow,” which means they strip away many of the benefits that typically exist when securing backlinks on authoritative websites.
+All backlinks are “nofollow,” which means they strip away many of the benefits that typically exist when securing backlinks on authoritative, relevant websites.
 However, answering questions that are relevant to your target audience may help you create awareness for your website, generate traffic, generate other “dofollow” links, and even directly drive conversions.
 For this reason, Quora may be worth a second look.

 Legal advertising and promotion was actually prohibited in the United States up until the mid-1970s.